 Again, remember that these photos are just for inspiration.
 They were taken in the past 5 years, so if the black booties are different it just means that that was the version of black booties I had in the moment.
 I’ve changed the style once I replace them.

 So, now go and check your closet.
 Check which of the pieces I mentioned above you already have and try them on.
 Keep what fits and get rid of what doesn’t.

-All of these piece together make your minimalistic wardrobe.
+All of these piece together make your minimalist wardrobe.

 Ideally, you would refresh your closet a couple times a year by intentionally adding 4-5 new pieces (yes that’s it!), and these would usually be tops and dresses (Maybe a pair of pants/shorts).
 Remember that if you buy high quality pieces (they don’t have to be expensive!), they will last you for multiple seasons and since they are so classic, I promise you, they will never go out of style.

-Hope this post helps you to build a minimalistic wardrobe.
+Hope this post helps you to build a minimalist wardrobe and one day maybe even a capsule.
 I hope you are able to make better choices next time you have to shop for something, it doesn’t mean you have to get rid of everything you own.
-Remember that by having less things you are helping the planet, you’ll shop less (which means saving money for travels and important stuff!) and it will be less difficult to make the decision of ‘what to wear’ every single day.
+Remember that by having less things you are helping the planet, you’ll shop less (which means saving money for traveling and important stuff!) and it will be less difficult to make the decision of ‘what to wear’ every single day.

 Simplify your life.
 I assure you will be a lot happier with less.

 PS: Some direct links to my favorite sustainable stores are detailed above (at the beginning of the post).
 If you want more, check out my ethical brand clothing guide.
 In that blog post I detail all my favorite sustainable brands and they are organized by category.

 Liked this post about capsule/minimalist wardrobe?
 Pin it!